-The following is a calendar of events to be considered by pound operators for the 2016 fishing season.
+The following is a calendar of events to be considered by pound operators for the 2017 fishing season.

-October 5 News Release announcing the 2016 Ernest Sound closure and the 2016 Craig/Klawock GHL.
-October 28 News Release announcing the 2016 Hoonah Sound and Tenakee Inlet closures.
-No Specific Deadline U.S. Forest Service special-use permit applications (for use of National Forest land above mean high tide) must be submitted to obtain a special-use permit.
-Special-use permits are required to camp or store gear on National Forest land in conjunction with this fishery.
-Please contact the USFS directly for applications at (907) 747-4220.
-March 4 Kelp permits will be available at ADF&G area offices.
-The department will issue a news release announcing the actual harvest of the bait herring fisheries and SOK kelp allocation for Craig/Klawock.
-March 16 2016 Southeast Alaska Herring Spawn-On-Kelp Pound Fishery Management Plan will be available at all Southeast Alaska area offices.
-March 17 The Craig/Klawock fishery will be open to seining of herring for placement in pounds effective 12:00 noon.
-May 31 Pounds and all associated equipment in support of the fishery must be completely removed from the waters of the herring pound fishing area in Section 3-B. This includes the area covered by extreme high tide.
+January 12 News Release announcing the 2017 Ernest Sound, Hobart Bay/Port Houghton, Hoonah Sound and Tenakee Inlet closures, and the 2017 Craig/Klawock GHL.

+- March 15 2017 Southeast Alaska Herring Spawn-On-Kelp Pound Fishery Management Plan will be available at all Southeast Alaska area offices. - March 17 The Craig/Klawock fishery will be open to seining of herring for placement in pounds effective 12:00 noon.
+Daily fishing hours will be from 6:00 a.m. through 6:00 p.m. - May 31 Pounds and all associated equipment in support of the fishery must be completely removed from the waters of the herring pound fishing area in Section 3-B. This includes the area covered by extreme high tide.